jleath/Gitlet/proj1/spec/proj1.md

  - range [start] [end]: resets the start and end years to the values provided.
  - count [word] [year]: print the count of word in the given year.
  - hyponyms [word]: prints all hyponyms of the given word separated by spaces.
- - history [words...]: plots normalized counts of all words from start to end.
+ - history [words...]: plots relative frequency of all words from start to end.
- - hypohist [words...]: plots normalized count of all hyponyms of words from start to end.
+ - hypohist [words...]: plots relative frequency of all hyponyms of words from start to end.

 For example, after the following commands, the following outputs should be printed and the following plots should be generated.

-    $ java ngordnet.NgordnetUI ./ngrams
+    $ java ngordnet.NgordnetUI
     > count cake 1995
     76471
     > hyponyms teenager
-    [rocker, chebab, teen, adolescent, pachuco, mod, teenager, punk, stripling]
+    [young_buck, rocker, chebab, teen, adolescent, pachuco, mod, teenager, young_man, punk_rocker, punk, stripling]
     > history cake
     > range 1900 1930
     > history cake pie